Please note: We are now accepting 2012 self-published works for consideration in 2013.

 “Gene Day really showed me that success in a creative field is a matter of hard work and productivity and persistence.”
 (Cerebus creator and self-publisher Dave Sim)

 The Gene Day Award for Self-Publishing honours Canadian comic book creators who self-published their work during the previous year (up to the submission end date).
-The award includes a bursary of $500.
+In previous years the award has included a bursary.

 In order to qualify you must be a citizen and current resident of Canada.
 Anyone who writes and illustrates a comic book of their own creation (includes creative teams) and publishes and sells that comic independently of any other publishing company and did not currently have said works originally distributed by a third party distributor may submit their publication for review.

 (For example: If your comic was solicited and distributed by Diamond, then you are not eligible for this category.
 If you only dropped off copies at your local comic shops and/or sold them yourself at conventions then you are.)

 Format and content is at the discretion of the creators.